-However, if you ever do a bathroom renovation project or need to call a plumber, just make sure that they are aware of this prior to doing any work to prevent accidental injury.
+However, if you ever do a bathroom renovation project or need to call a plumber, make sure that they are aware of this before doing any work to prevent accidental injury.

 5 Ways to Prep Safety Razor Blades for Disposal

 Here are a few ways you store your used blades and prep them for safe disposal: